Rescue of Jews by Catholics during the Holocaust: Croatia

 In Croatia, the Vatican's apostolic visitor Giuseppe Marcone, together with Archbishop Aloysius Stepinac of Zagreb pressured the Pavelić regime to cease its facilitation of race murders.
-In the Spring of 1942, following a meeting with Pius XII in Rome, Archbishop Aloysius Stepinac of Zagreb declared publicly that it was "forbidden to exterminate Gypsies and Jews because they are said to belong to an inferior race".
+In the spring of 1942, following a meeting with Pius XII in Rome, Archbishop Aloysius Stepinac of Zagreb declared publicly that it was "forbidden to exterminate Gypsies and Jews because they are said to belong to an inferior race".
 In July and October 1943, Stepinac denounced race murders in the most explicit terms, and had his denunciation read from pulpits across Croatia.

 When Schutzstaffel chief Heinrich Himmler visited Zagreb in 1943, indicating the impending roundup of remaining Jews, Stepinac wrote Pavelic that if this occurred, he would protest for "the Catholic Church is not afraid of any secular power, whatever it may be, when it has to protect basic human values".
-When deportatation began, Stepinac and Marcone protested to Andrija Artukovic.
+When deportation began, Stepinac and Marcone protested to Andrija Artukovic.
 According to Phayer, the Vatican ordered Stepinac to save as many Jews as possible during the upcoming roundup.
 Though Stepinac personally saved many potential victims, his protests had little effect on Pavelić.

 Slovakia

 Bishop Pavel Gojdic protested the persecution of Slovak Jews.
-Gojdic was beatified by Pope John Paul II in 2001 and recognised as Righteous Among the Nations by Yad Vashem in 2007.
+Gojdic was beatified by Pope John Paul II in 2001 and recognized as Righteous Among the Nations by Yad Vashem in 2007.